How 28 Real Estate Investors Completed Their First Investment Deal

 1 to 5 Years

-Two investors had their first deal under contract 1 to 5 years after becoming interested in real estate investing.
+Two investors had their first real estate investment deal under contract 1 to 5 years after becoming interested in real estate investing.

 Chad Althaus became interested in real estate investing while he was still in college.
 After saving up the money for a down payment during his remaining two years until graduation, he purchased a property within a year of commencement.